World leaders met all week to address global issues. Putin appears to no longer have a seat at the table – KION546

 A day after that situation, US Secretary of State Antony Blinken pointed to what he called a “split-screen.”

-“What we’re seeing is a very telling split-screen: as the world works to help the most vulnerable people, Russia targets them; as leaders worldwide reaffirmed our commitment to the UN Charter and international rules that benefit all our people.
-President Putin continues to try to shred those same principles,” Blinken told reporters Thursday night in Bangkok.
+“As the world works to help the most vulnerable people, Russia targets them; as leaders worldwide reaffirmed our commitment to the UN Charter and international rules that benefit all our people, President Putin continues to try to shred those same principles,” Blinken told reporters Thursday night in Bangkok.

 Consensus?